Zero6992/chatGPT-discord-bot/README.md

 >
 >According to OpenAI's latest announcement, using unofficial API may result in the ban of your account.
 Please assess the risks yourself
 >
+> #### 2023-03-16 OpenAI has deactivated some accounts using UNOFFICIAL model.
+Recommend using official model
 > #### 2023-03-14 Website ChatGPT model is unstable, suggest using the official API
 > #### 2023-03-03 Update: Official GPT-3.5 model
 > #### 2023-02-25 Update: Website ChatGPT model